WeiRui-Wang/Pipeline/README.md

   dynamic variable element, the variable such as `ip` can be parsed from `bakerx.yml` and use for reference and deployment job steps.
 Different from `env` option standard, `config` only contains a single variable instead of a list of dynamically parsable variables.
-* A mandatory boolean flag option `deploy` were also added to the build job specification to indicate the steps that will be used for deployments with `deploy` module. _Note: `deploy` option is neither mandatory nor supported in `build` module. `deploy` and `rebuild` flag are mutually exclusive and for `deploy` to work properly the `deploy` should be the only presence._
+* A mandatory boolean flag option `deploy` were also added to the yml job specification to indicate the steps that will be used for deployments with `deploy` module only.

 ### F0 Flame Graph Feature

 ### F0 Report

 ### F0 Commands

+For defined yml, `deploy` option is neither mandatory nor supported in `build` module. `deploy` and `rebuild` flag are mutually exclusive and for `deploy` to work properly the `deploy` should be the only presence.

+Before running `deploy` module, ensure corresponding `post-receive` and `pre-commit` assets are presented in [assets](/assets) root folder under the name of the job name folder.

 ### F0 `.env` File Format